-Choice 3: Use a Migration Partner
+Choice 3: Using a Migration Partner

 If you are using a migration partner, then you will have to do live migration.
 If your apps cannot stand the migration downtime, it is highly recommendable to hire a hybrid cloud management expert who knows live migrations in and out.
 The expert should be well versed in cloud backup and should know how to recover from a crash.
-You can hire the services of companies like Rackware and Siatik, which specialise in cloud migration.

 Steps for Choice 1: Fresh Installation

 Step 1: Make a catalogue of your existing apps

 After locating the web server’s config settings, search for the virtual host config files, SSL certificates, DB connection settings, and app control files for a freshly-deployed E2E server.